Stillpoint-Software/hyperbee.expressions/docs/state-machine/lowering-visitor.md

 ---
 # Lowering Visitor: Transforming Expressions into States

-State machine generation involves converting user expression trees into state machine representations and executing them.
+To support asynchronous code, we must convert user expression trees into state machine representations that can suspend and resume operations.

-This process involves several steps, including tree traversal, state creation, and managing state transitions.
-The transformation process is essential for handling complex branching scenarios like conditional expressions and asynchronous operations.
+This conversion process is known as "lowering" and it is responsible for transforming flow control constructs (such as if, switch, loops, and awaits) into a state tree that can be used to generate a flattened state machine.
+This step systematically traverses the expression tree and replaces branching constructs with state nodes that manage control flow using transitions and goto operations.

-We employ a Lowering Technique to transform flow control constructs (such as if, switch, loops, and awaits) into a state tree that can be used to generate a flattened goto state machine.
-This step systematically traverses the expression tree and replaces branching constructs with simplified state nodes that manage control flow using transitions and goto operations.
-This step also identifies variables that persist across state transitions and which need to be hoisted ny the builder.
+It also identifies variables that need to be hoisted so that variable scope is correctly maintained.

 ## Introduction

-The `LoweringVisitor` is responsible for traversing the expression tree and transforming its flow control constructs into a lowered representation of discrete states for a state machine.
-Lowering turns complex flow control constructs like conditionals, switches, and loops into a simplified state tree that will be used to generate the final state machine.
-This is essential in scenarios involving asynchronous operations and branching logic, where execution may need to be paused and resumed.
+The `LoweringVisitor` is responsible for transforming an expression tree into discrete states that will be used to generate the final state machine.

 The purpose of this phase is to "lower" high-level constructs, such as `await`, `if/else`, `switch`, and loops, into individual
 `NodeExpression` objects that the state machine can later process.